zefoy/ngx-font-picker/README.md

 [fpUseRootViewContainer]     // Create dialog component in the root view container (false).
                              // Note: The root component needs to have public viewContainerRef.

+[fpFilterByFamilies]         // Provides a list of font families that are allowed to be used (Default: [])
+                             // Note: Might not work correctly after loading more fonts

+[fpSortByFamilies]           // Sort fonts by family (Default: false)
+                             // Note: Might not work correctly after loading more fonts

 (fontPickerChange)           // Event handler for the font / size / style change.